Guys 'R' Us

 Coming in to school to help is not just beneficial to the children, it's fun and rewarding and it gives you a good insight into what goes on.

 You may be able to come in every week or you may like to come in on an occasional or 'one off' basis to help with a special event.
 We hold a parent helpers meeting at the start of each year and a celebration tea party at the end.
 You can join the team at anytime.
-Shelly King or Kitty Healy our Assistant Headteachers, co-ordinate parent helper provision.
+Tom Head and Kitty Healy our Assistant Headteachers, co-ordinate parent helper provision.
 Get in touch with them via the school office or catch them on the playground to find out more.

 Helping Heroes is also now up and running.
 If you can't come in to school, perhaps you would like to take some resources home to cut for us?
 Visit the office to sign up and see what resources you can help with.